gnss-sdr/geniuss-place/README.md

 ### Contributing

 Found a typo in this website?
 Interested in adding documentation of new a feature or a website enhancement?
 Please check out the [contributing guidelines](CONTRIBUTING.md).
-This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
+This project adheres to the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.